Bipartisan infrastructure deal stalls as bigger plan gains

 One proposal to go after taxpayers who skip out on income taxes initially had potential bipartisan appeal, but now is being lambasted by the outside groups as a way to enable the IRS to snoop around Americans’ personal finances.
 It would boost the IRS by $40 billion to bolster staff to audit tax returns, unleashing as much as a $100 billion net increase in revenues to federal coffers.

-Sen. Mike Crapo, R-Idaho, said he doesn't disagree that “taxpayers need to pay the taxes they honestly owe.”
-But he said he also believes "the IRS should not have unrestrained authority to impose unreasonable burdens on American citizens, and so that’s where I’m going to be looking.”
+Sen. Mike Crapo, R-Idaho, said he doesn’t disagree that "taxpayers need to pay the taxes they honestly owe," but he said he also believes “the IRS should not have unrestrained authority to impose unreasonable burdens on American citizens."

 Another proposal calls for reinstating fees that chemical companies used to pay for cleaning up the nation’s worst hazardous waste sites, which could bring in about $13 billion over 10 years.
 Those fees were allowed to expire in 1995, and the cleanup efforts are funded by general revenues.
 Biden has called for restoring the fees “so that polluting industries help fairly cover the cost of cleanups.”